mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 This was my first blog post in over a year that wasn't a retrospective or year-end review.
 It got a [so-so reception on reddit](https://www.reddit.com/r/truenas/comments/uw5hly/how_i_built_my_first_home_truenas_server_22_tb/), but it reached [#2 on Hacker News](https://news.ycombinator.com/item?id=31548829).

 The post led many visitors to TinyPilot's website, bringing the monthly unique visitors to 14k.
 That's twice its typical monthly visitors and 30% higher than its previous monthly record.
-I spent about 45 hours writing the post and producing the video, so the results help me feel justified in the effort.
+I spent about 45 hours writing the post and producing the video, so the results helped justify the effort.

 ### Complete the TinyPilot website redesign